fizwit/easy_update/README.md

 ```
 --verbose output the action that will be taken for each module along with the version number.
     Possible actions are 'keep', 'update', 'new' or 'duplicate'
-    'keep' no changes need to be made to the version
+    'keep' no changes need to be made to the package
-    'update' there is new version availble for the module
+    'update' there is new version availble for the package
     'new' A new package will be added.
 This is the result of finding dependancies.
     'duplicate'  A duplicate package name has been found.